Set-Point Theory and Body Mass

 Why is weight loss so hard?

+Many people are dissatisfied with their body weight, with as many as 74.6% of American adults reporting that they have tried to lose weight at some point.
 From the perspective of thermodynamics, your body mass is a fulcrum in an energy-balance equation (see picture below).
-In this model, your body mass is balanced in between the energy you consume from food and the energy you expend.
-To achieve weight loss, you must enter a state of negative energy balance, where energy expenditure > energy intake.
+In this model, your body mass is balanced between the energy you consume from food and the energy you expend.
+To achieve weight loss, you must enter a state of negative energy balance, in which energy expenditure exceeds energy intake.

 In theory, losing weight is a simple proposition: simply eat less and move more to shift your energy balance toward this negative state.
-In practice though, this is incredibly challenging to achieve in the long term, and at least 50% of people who lose weight end up regaining almost all of it back.
+In practice, though, this is incredibly challenging to achieve in the long term, and at least 50% of people who lose weight end up regaining almost all of it back.

 Set-Point Theory

-Specifically, any attempt to restrict food intake to lose body fat will be countered by a shift in appetite mechanisms to increase feelings of hunger, prompting one to increase energy intake.
-In addition, losses in body mass lead to a decrease in resting metabolic rate, which decreases total energy expenditure and makes it harder to achieve a negative energy balance.
+Specifically, any attempt to restrict food intake to lose body fat will be countered by a shift in appetite mechanisms that increase hunger, prompting one to increase energy intake.
+In addition, losses in body mass reduce resting metabolic rate, thereby lowering total energy expenditure and making it harder to achieve a negative energy balance.
+The set-point theory makes the process of losing weight appear daunting.

 So what is the answer?